Big Idea Guidelines

 The Big Idea essay (400 – 1,000 words; a guide to writing Big Idea posts is here).
 Note that John Scalzi will provide an introductory paragraph to each essay, do not feel the need to write it for him;

-Links to the work on Amazon (US), Barnes & Noble, IndieBound and Powell’s (if one or more links are not available, links to the US stores for Google Play, iBookstore or Kobo are acceptable substitutions);
+Links to the work on Amazon (US), Barnes & Noble, Bookshop and Powell’s (if one or more links are not available, links to the US stores for Google Play, iBookstore or Kobo are acceptable substitutions).
+Other bookstores, including stores local to the author, or links in the UK/Canada may then be added if desired;

 A link to the book’s page on the publisher’s site, if available;